DavideTriso/wordpress-images/README.md

-# Docker Wordpress
+# Wordpress Images

-Image to run Wordpress in docker
+Images to run Wordpress in containers

 ## Quick reference